November 11, 2024

 What is a LinkedIn InMail?

 LinkedIn InMails allows you to send messages to people outside your network, i.e., people not on your connections list.
 Messages can have up to 200 characters in the subject line and 1,900 characters in the body.
-In addition, you must enter a character in the subject line to send an InMail.
+You must also enter a character in the subject line to send an InMail.
 Lastly, you can accumulate InMail message credits monthly, which expire after 120 days.

 LinkedIn Premium Plans